-1.1 The purpose of this report is to enable Audit Committee to comment on the draft capital strategy and treasury management policy over the medium term (2024/25 to 2026/27).
+1.1 The purpose of this report is to enable the Policy and Resources Committee to recommend to the Council its capital strategy and treasury management policy over the medium term (2024/25 to 2026/27).
+This report is the second of four that is covered under the recommendations report at Item 8 on this agenda.